Metaboverse/Metaboverse/docs/content/overview.rst

 | **TL;DR**
 | * Users specify organism, output location, -omics files, and basic experimental metadata by following the prompts.
 | * User data is layered onto the reaction network.
-| * :data:`.pickle` and :data:`.json` files can be saved to quickly access the organism curation or data model.
+| * :data:`.mvdb` and :data:`.mvrs` files can be saved to quickly access the organism curation or data model.
+For :data:`v0.3.0b` or earlier, these files ended in :data:`.pickle` and :data:`.json`, respectively.
 | * Once data is modeled on the network, the user can begin interactive analysis of their data.
 |
 ------------------------------------------